 We have incurred net losses since our inception.
-For the three months ended March 31, 2020, we had a net loss of \$11.7 million and as of March 31, 2020, we had an accumulated deficit of \$258.4 million.
+For the nine months ended September 30, 2020, we had a net loss of \$26.9 million and as of September 30, 2020, we had an accumulated deficit of \$273.6 million.
 We expect to incur additional losses in the future, and we may never achieve revenue sufficient to offset our expenses.
-Over the next couple of years, we expect to continue to devote substantially all of our resources to increase adoption of, and reimbursement for our Afirma, Percepta and Envisia classifiers and Prosigna test, and the development of additional tests.
+Over the next couple of years, we expect to continue to devote substantially all of our resources to increase adoption of and reimbursement for our Afirma, Percepta and Envisia classifiers and Prosigna test, and the development of additional tests.
 We may never achieve or sustain profitability, and our failure to achieve and sustain profitability in the future could cause the market price of our common stock to decline.

-The outbreak of COVID-19 could have an adverse effect on our business, results of operations and financial condition.
+The outbreak of COVID-19 has had an adverse effect on our business, results of operations and financial condition.

 COVID-19 has caused significant volatility in financial markets and has raised the prospect of an extended global recession.
-Public health problems resulting from COVID-19 and precautionary measures instituted by governments and businesses to mitigate its spread, including travel restrictions and quarantines, could contribute to a general slowdown in the global economy, adversely impact patients, physicians, customers, suppliers, third-party contract manufacturers, and collaboration partners, and disrupt our operations.
+Public health problems resulting from COVID-19 and precautionary measures instituted by governments and businesses to mitigate its spread, including travel restrictions and quarantines, have contributed to a general slowdown in the global economy, adversely impacted patients, physicians, customers, suppliers, third-party contract manufacturers, and collaboration partners, and disrupted our operations.
 Changes in our operations in response to COVID-19 or employee illnesses resulting from the pandemic may result in inefficiencies or delays, including in sales and product development efforts and additional costs related to business continuity initiatives, that cannot be fully mitigated through succession planning, employees working remotely or teleconferencing technologies.
-In addition, during the second half of March 2020 through the date of this filing, we experienced a significant decline in the volume of samples received resulting in a significant decline in revenue and it is currently unclear how long we will continue to experience decreased sample volumes and levels of revenue.
+The cumulative incidence rate of COVID-19 cases in the United States reported to the CDC increased from 0.2 million at March 31, 2020, to 2.6 million at June 30, 2020 and to 7.2 million at September 30, 2020.
+During the second half of March 2020, we experienced a significant decline in the volume of samples received.
+Our monthly reported genomic volumes reached a year-to-date low point in April 2020.
+Following the April 2020 low point, sequential monthly total reported genomic volume increased in both May and June 2020.
+As a result of the impact on our volumes, we reported a significant decline in sequential and year-over-year revenue for the quarter ended June 30, 2020.
+For the quarter ended September 30, 2020, our total reported genomic volume, relative to the prior year quarter, increased 3% from 9,941 to 10,242, principally from an increase in reported genomic volume for both our Afirma GSC and Envisia Genomic Classifier tests, offset by a decline in our Percepta GSC.
+As of October 13, 2020, the cumulative incidence rate of COVID-19 cases in the United States is approximately 7.8 million and currently there is no commercially available vaccine.
+We expect federal, state and local agencies to continue to take steps to combat the virus and to reduce the incidence of new cases.
+We believe these actions negatively impact our volumes and revenue and limit our ability to reliably forecast our test volumes or levels of revenue.

-COVID-19 and related governmental reactions have had, and may continue to have a negative impact on our business, liquidity, results of operations, and stock price due to the occurrence of some or all of the following events or circumstances among others:
+COVID-19 and related governmental reactions have had and may continue to have a negative impact on our business, liquidity, results of operations, and stock price due to the occurrence of some or all of the following events or circumstances among others: